This blog is a guide for entrepreneurs to learn about various success and failure stories through prominent MVP examples.

 As someone who uses their phone all day for nearly everything, if you saw the iPhone in its first avatar, you would laugh at it too.
 However, a year later the App Store wafted in, and by the time the iPhone 3Gs was launched, the world understood that the device they thought was best for college-going iPod-touting kids had now grown up into a fully functional phone that could get a lot more done.

-An important question: What is an MVP or Minimum Viable Product?
+What is an MVP or Minimum Viable Product?

 The idea of an MVP was first popularized by a book written by Eric Ries in 2011, called “The Lean Startup”.
 This book introduced and popularized many new concepts and MVP was one of them.
 The idea of this concept was to avoid failure by getting user feedback based on essential features before developing the final product.

-First-time entrepreneurs often believe that building an MVP means that they can get away with the smallest possible product that is made in the cheapest possible way in the shortest amount of time, which is not true.
+First-time Founders often believe that building an MVP means that they can get away with the smallest possible product that is made in the cheapest possible way in the shortest amount of time, which is not true.
 An MVP is far from that.
 An MVP or Minimum Viable Product is a stage at which your product takes a good enough shape for your customer to find exciting and be willing to use and pay for.

 Additionally, an MVP should be the catalyst that stimulates decisions to make a product better.
 A Minimum Viable Product can take you a week to code, or several years to put into shape.

-What started as an idea to build an SMS service that helped a group of people communicate at Odeo became the de facto way for the world to communicate, drive brand success and network.
+What started as an idea to build an SMS service that helped a group of people communicate at Odeo became the de facto way for the world to communicate, drive brand success, and network.
 Twitter has come a long way since that discussion in March 2006.
 Launched to the public in July 2006, Twitter became an instant hit with its users.
 Getting featured in the Southwest Interactive conference in 2007 bumped up the number of tweets from 20k to 60k and sealed Twitter’s reputation as a world-class communication platform.
 Twitter hit the 100 million user mark in September 2011 and has not looked back since.

 Twitter became an investor’s darling quickly, raising a total of $1.5B, and went public in 2013.